BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 ## Criticism of Luhmann's Theory

 Luhmann's theory is not immune to criticism, and, by its own logic, it necessarily contains blind spots.
-One of the most common criticisms is that Luhmann's theory removes individuals from the core of social analysis.
+One of the most common criticisms is that his theory removes individuals from the core of social analysis.
 By focusing on self-referential systems rather than human actors, Luhmann places individuals in the environment of society, not within it.
 Human agency, emotions, and individual motivations are neglected and the role of intentional human actions and collective decision-making in shaping societal evolution is minimized.